 As navigation strategies rapidly evolve around large scale sensor systems, the MEMS and thin film capabilities of Midwest MicroDevices can help you enter the market sooner and with higher performing devices to meet increasing customer demand for:

 Let’s examine Autonomous Search and Rescue.
 We also understand that sometime a walk in the park can become a struggle of life or death.
-Context Awareness made possible by MEMS and thin film components from the people and technologies at Midwest MicroDevices can permit your customers to survive and thrive in a crisis with ease.
+Context Awareness made possible by MEMS and thin film components from the people and technologies at Midwest MicroDevices can permit your customers to survive and often thrive in a crisis with ease.
 As you work on your Next Generation designs, we can help you win the race to market these products and to dominate market share.

 What’s possible today will have become obsolete tomorrow.
 Imagine you are hiking in a wildlife area, say the enormous linear park that follows the Des Plaines River northwest of Chicago.
 You took a wrong turn, you’re not sure of where you are, the wind is rising and the temperature is dropping.
 Worse, you’re going to be late for an appointment or picking up your child from school.
 Trying to backtrack, you risk a shortcut across a frozen marsh and break through the ice, soaking a leg.
 It dawns on you that even in the center of one of the world’s great metropolitan areas, you could die of a common wilderness killer: exposure.